Bij 't Vuur

 The Bij 't Vuur was a Dutch automobile manufactured by C. Bij 't Vuur in Arnhem from 1902 until 1906.
-The name means something like "Near to the fire".
+The name means "Near to the fire".

-The company started out as a coachbuilder, when in 1901 it made her first car.
-The first cars had Aster engines but later ones used De Dion-Bouton or Panhard units.
-With the car Bij 't Vuur took part in the Toer door Nederland (Tour of Holland, one of the first initiatives in the Netherlands to promote cars), after which it was sold.
+The company started out as a coachbuilder, when in 1901 they made their first car.
+With the car Bij 't Vuur took part in the Toer door Nederland (Tour of The Netherlands, one of the first initiatives in the Netherlands to promote cars), after which it was sold.
+The first cars had Aster engines but later ones used engines by De Dion-Bouton or Panhard et Levassor.

-The next project was a car with a bit heavier engine.
-In 1902 a 9 hp and a 12 hp-version were offered, which had a quite modern cardan axle with three gears forward and one backwards.
+In 1902 a 9 HP and a 12 HP-version were offered, which had a quite modern cardan axle with three gears forward and one backwards.